javinator/pliny-the-helper/README.md

 qualities of the malt you are using are.

-Additionally, there are some handy calculators to help you convert metric to imperial or to adjust your hydrometer reading to the actual temperature.
+Additionally, there are some handy calculators to help you convert metric to imperial or to adjust your hydrometer reading to the actual temperature or for using your refractometer post fermentation.

 And of course you can tweak your settings to accommodate your brewing equipment.

+If you want to get started with some recipes, you'll find my 40 first recipes [here](src/assets/xml/40-recipes.xml).

 ### Formulas